 - Layer has its own metadata or Table has its own metadata—Uses metadata stored in the project that describes the layer or table.

-The data option selected when sharing to Enterprise, Reference registered data or Copy all data, will be honored for the layer's metadata in addition to the actual data.
-This means if you authored a layer to Show metadata from data source (read-only) and selected Reference registered data when sharing, changes to the dataset's metadata will automatically display in the sublayer's metadata.
+When sharing to ArcGIS Enterprise, the selected data option also applies to the layer's metadata.
+This means if you authored a layer with Show metadata from data source (read-only) selected and you selected a layer under Reference registered data when sharing, changes to the dataset's metadata will automatically display in the sublayer's metadata.

 The tree layer has its own metadata.
 The data source's metadata was copied to the layer and modified to include information about how often the web layer will be updated and checked for accuracy.
 By sharing only the tree layer, both the web layer item and the sublayer of the service will contain the layer's metadata, including the modifications made to it.
 Any updates made to the layer's metadata will not be reflected in the web layer or sublayer until the web feature layer is overwritten.

 For more information about authoring metadata, see View and edit metadata.